 DirecTV Now Review: What Service Will Be the Best?

 DirecTV Now is most comparable to Sling TV and PlayStation Vue.
 It’s hard to say which service will end up being the best.
 Really the service that comes out on top often depends on personal preference.
-If you want more overall channels, DirecTV Now or PlayStation Vue will be the best option for you.
+If you want flexibility and value, Sling TV is probably your best bet with its low price point starting at $20 a month and its skinny add-on packs of channels.
+If you just want a huge volume of channels, DirecTV Now or PlayStation Vue may be the best option for you.
 Of course, PlayStation Vue has mobile restrictions that make mobile watching nearly impossible so that gives DirecTV Now an edge.

 Will There be a DirecTV Now Free Trial?